 Less Than Significant.
 Desert Valley Disposal (DVD) provides solid waste disposal and recycling services for the City of Desert Hot Springs (City of Desert Hot Springs 2000a).
 The Edom Hill Transfer Station collects commercial waste and recycling which is then transferred to a permitted landfill or recycling facility outside the Coachella Valley.
 Permitted landfills may include the Badlands Disposal Site, El Sobrante Sanitary Landfill, and Lambs Canyon Disposal Site.
 Solid waste typically generated by cultivation facilities would be minimal due to composting practices.
-The Proposed Project would not have a significant impact on solid waste disposal services and no mitigation is required.
+The Proposed Project would have a less than significant impact on solid waste disposal services.

-Project Name: Medical Marijuana Cultivation Facility on APN 665-040-011 g) Would the project comply with federal, state, and local statues and regulations related to solid waste?
+g) Would the project comply with federal, state, and local statues and regulations related to solid waste?

 No Impact.
-As described previously in item f), the DVD provides solid waste disposal needs of the City of Desert Hot Springs, which includes the project site.
-The Proposed Project is required to comply with all applicable solid waste federal, state, and local statutes and regulations and no mitigation measures are required.
+As described previously in Response 17f), the DVD provides solid waste disposal needs of the City of Desert Hot Springs, which includes the project site.
+The Proposed Project is required to comply with all applicable solid waste federal, state, and local statutes and regulations.
+No impact would occur.